ricosjp/ruststep/ARCHITECTURE.md

 END_ENTITY;
 ```

+Then the each columns of the tables become statically typed:

 | Table (a) | x (int) | y (int) |
 |:----------|:--------|:--------|
 | `#1`      | 1       | 2       |